Creatine: What It Is, What It Does, And Its Side Effects

 It’ll happen quickly, says Dr Paul Greenhaff, professor of muscle metabolism at the University of Nottingham in England.
 While the initial gain is water (about 1-2kg in the first week of supplementation), subsequent gains are muscle due to the increase in the workload you can handle.
 Because creatine is an “osmotically active substance,” it pulls water into your muscle cells, which increases protein synthesis, Kerksick says.

-Studies in the journal Medicine & Science in Sports & Exercise found that muscle fibers grow when a person takes creatine.
+Studies in the journal Medicine & Science in Sports & Exercise found that muscle fibres grow when a person takes creatine.
 The catch: This only happens if you take advantage of the boost in energy and hit the gym.
 Otherwise, it is just water weight.
 Nobody argues with any of this.
 But there are some questions about creatine that lots of guys have.

 Any guy mixing his first glass of creatine powder has hesitated.
 Is this the right move?
 His questions include: